 Border Line 06.05-30.05.2015

-Galleri Heike Arndt DK Berlin presents the exhibition “Border Line” featuring artists Niall Dooley (IRL) Drawings, Vanessa Notley (GB) Drawings and sculptures and Eeva Honkanen (FI) Drawings
+Galleri Heike Arndt DK Berlin presents the exhibition “Border Line” featuring artists Niall Dooley (IR) Drawings, Vanessa Notley (GB) Drawings and sculptures and Eeva Honkanen (FI) Drawings

 Galleri Heike Arndt DK proudly presents Border Line, featuring artists Niall Dooley (IRL) drawings, Vanessa Notley (GB) drawings and sculptures, and Eeva Honkanen (FI) drawings.
 These artists impress with their supreme technical skills and capture contemporary life with a great deal of humor and irony.